This is a tale of three races.

-The mountain bike relay race had sold out months ago, so there is no chance of getting into that race.
+The mountain bike relay race sold out months ago, so there is no chance of getting into that race.

 That can be a real bummer, especially if there is no solo category.

 Meanwhile, the epic mountain bike ride is right next to your house, and it supports a great cause.

 With all that data considered, you decide to sign up for the epic ride and prepare yourself for a day of long-distance riding.